Parties of England vote in local elections, with Farage's Reform UK in search of large gains - ExBulletin

-Parties of England vote in local elections, with Farage's Reform UK in search of large gains

-LONDON Voters in many areas of England went to elections on Thursday in local elections that provide a feeling test Prime Minister Keir Starmers Center-left work government, 10 months after elected in a landslide.
+London voters (AP) in many areas of England went to local elections on Thursday that provide a sensation test about Prime Minister Keir Starmers Center-Gauche of the Labor government, 10 months after being elected in a landslide.

 The Labor Party and the main conservative party of the opposition have prepared for losses in the mid-term survey.
-The reform hard on the right in the United Kingdom led by Nigel Farage Presented more candidates than any other party and hoped to make major gains in the elections that decide 1,600 seats on 23 local councils, six mayors and a seat in Parliament.
+The reform lasts on the right, the United Kingdom led by Nigel Farage presented more candidates than any other party and hoped to make major gains in the elections which decide 1,600 seats on 23 local councils, six mayors and a seat in Parliament.

-The reform obtained approximately 14% of votes in National elections in recent years and contains only four of the 650 seats in the House of Commons.
+The reform obtained around 14% of the votes in the national elections in recent years and holds only four of the 650 seats in the House of Commons.
 But the polls now suggest that his support equal or exceeds that of work and conservatives, and he hopes to move the conservatives as the main party of the country on the right before the next national elections, due by 2029.

 Tomorrow is the day when bipartite policy in England dies for good, Farage told supporters during a rally on Wednesday evening.